SteGriff/sg-11/README.md

 # sg-11

-This is SteGriff's 11ty template.
+This is SteGriff's 11ty starter template.

 This website is powered by the static site generator, [11ty](https://www.11ty.dev).